-Teesside University is an active member of Middlesbrough Environment City (MEC) and worked with colleagues from Middlesbrough College, James Cook Hospital and Middlesbrough Council, to develop and launch a local Food Action Plan - http://www.menvcity.org.uk/fap/ - which aims to increase the purchasing of locally sourced food, address food poverty and reduce food waste.
-Teesside University Catering actively supports the MEC Local Food initiative and took part in two Local Food Weekends in summer 2017.
+Teesside University is an active member of Middlesbrough Environment City (MEC) and worked with colleagues from Middlesbrough College, James Cook Hospital and Middlesbrough Council, to develop and launch a local Food Action Plan - which aims to increase the purchasing of locally sourced food, address food poverty and reduce food waste.
+Teesside University Catering actively supports the MEC Local Food initiative and took part in two Local Food events in 2018/19.